jethornton/flexgui/docs/source/mdi.rst

 MDI Interface
 -------------

 The MDI Interface uses a QLineEdit to enter commands.
-Three different input editors are included to enter MDI commands: the mini-Flex `Keyboard`, a `popup GCODE` editor (useful for touch screens), and last a `full popup keyboard` which can enter any valid command including DEBUG prints.
+Three different input editors are included to enter MDI commands: the mini-Flex `Keyboard`, a `popup G-code` editor (useful for touch screens), and last a `full popup keyboard` which can enter any valid command including DEBUG prints.

 .. csv-table:: MDI Command Entry
    :width: 80%